sevrijss/long_term_auth/README.md

 More examples can be found in [index.ts](src/index.ts)

+> TODO specify how to run index.ts, and provide all the resources to make it run out of the box:
+> example resources (config/data.json), commands to run the right CSS instance, etc.

 > Note: you will need to run a CSS instance on localhost:3000 if you want the example code to work.
 > Some urls may need to be edited.